What Is the Asylum Clock?

 The 150-Day Rule: When You Can File I-765

-Under federal regulation 8 C.F.R. § 274a.13(a), you may file Form I-765 (Application for Employment Authorization) 150 days after the date USCIS received your complete I-589 application — adjusted for any clock stoppages.
+Under the asylum EAD rules, you may file Form I-765 (Application for Employment Authorization) 150 days after you filed a complete I-589 application — adjusted for any clock stoppages.
+USCIS may not issue the EAD until at least 180 clock days have accrued.

 This date is your earliest possible filing date.
 Submitting Form I-765 before this date will result in an automatic denial.
 There is no appeal for premature filing — you would need to re-file and pay the fee again.